ramsey/devtools/README.md

 }
 ```

-In this way, when you run `composer lint` or `composer test:all`, it will
+In this way, when you run `composer my-prefix:lint:all` or `composer my-prefix:test:all`,
-execute the default behavior first and then run your additional commands.
-To
+it will  execute the default behavior first and then run your additional commands.
-override the default behavior so that it doesn't run at all and only your
+To  override the default behavior so that it doesn't run at all and only your
 scripts run, specify the `override` property and set it to `true`.

 ``` json